DataLab-Platform/DataLab/README.md

 ### From the installer

-CodraFT is available as a stand-alone application, which does not require any Python distribution to be installed.
+CobraDataLab is available as a stand-alone application, which does not require any Python distribution to be installed.
 Just run the installer and you're good to go!

-The installer package is available in the [Releases](https://github.com/CODRA-Ingenierie-Informatique/CodraFT/releases) section.
+The installer package is available in the [Releases](https://github.com/CODRA-Ingenierie-Informatique/CobraDataLab/releases) section.

 ### From the source package